ryojitanabe/ryojitanabe.github.io/index.md

 ## NEWS

+* 15 May 2018: Our paper has been accepted to [PPSN2018](http://ppsn2018.dei.uc.pt/):
+    * Ryoji Tanabe and Hisao Ishibuchi: A Decomposition-based Evolutionary Algorithm for Multi-modal Multi-objective Optimization. (pdf)

 * 10 May 2018: Our paper has been accepted to Applied Soft Computing:
     * Ryoji Tanabe and Hisao Ishibuchi: An Analysis of Control Parameters of MOEA/D Under Two Different Optimization Scenarios. [(pdf)](pdf/ti-moead-asoc18.pdf), [(supplemental-pdf)](pdf/ti-moead-asoc18-supp.pdf)